Cochlear Implant - How to Refer

 The Department of Health pays for the full cost of assessment, surgery, cochlear implant system (internal and external device), and follow up management.

 The patient/family is responsible for travel costs, accommodation, and hospital fees (e.g. bed charge when admitted to hospital for surgery/tests).
 Post implantation, the patient/family will need to purchase and supply batteries to power the external processor.
 The need for batteries will vary depending on the implant and style configuration the recipient is wearing.
-Additional accessories for the external processor not provided by the CI Programme or spare processors can be purchased by the patient/family.
+Please not that the Cohclear Implant Programme will provide only some of the accessories available for the external sound procesor.
+Additional accessories or spare sound processors can be purchased by the patient/family.